webtranslateit/webtranslateit/README.md

 If set to true, the plugin will poll Web Translate It for updating the language files.
 This is useful on development and staging environment, so your app fetch your strings as soon as they are translated on Web Translate It, but you probably don’t want this on production.

-Once this is done, add the following lines in your `ApplicationController`:
+Add the following lines in your `ApplicationController` if you want to use the “autofetch” feature:

 <pre>before_filter :update_locale